wendysjkim/yelp-ratings/README.md

 - Ratings change over time, especially when there are very few reviews.
 - More reviews are helpful -- restaurants could consider free offers or promotions to encourage users to post reviews.
 - Restaurant names don't necessarily have to be short or easy to remember.
-- List two categories on yelp (for exmaple, "Brunch, American").
+- List two categories on yelp (for example, "Brunch, American").
 - Consumers care about value per dollar.
 - The neighborhood variable could be improved to be based on exact coordinates, rather than distance from the center of searched neighborhood.
 - More feature engineering that captures meaningful information from the entire sample (instead of specific categories that only applies to the minority)